-In fall 2017, under the auspices of the President’s Global Innovation Fund “Africa Global Seminar” project, the Institute launched an African Philosophy Working Group for students and faculty interested in close readings of African philosophical works.
-The group met once a month throughout the fall and spring semesters.
-It was steered by Professor Kai Kresse and attended by MESAAS graduate students and faculty from both Columbia and surrounding universities (CUNY, Teachers College).
-Its theme for the year was Sage Philosophy, and readings centered around the works of African philosophers influenced by the writings and research of Kenyan Philosopher Henry Odera Oruka – best remembered for seeking out local thinkers recognized as "wise" within their own communities, and documenting discussions with them so as to create an archive of Kenyan “Sage Philosophers” outside of academia.
+As an extensiuon of the Columbia-Sciences Po African Philosophy Seminar funded by the French-American Cultural Exchange (FACE) Partner University Fund (PUF), IAS was awarded the President’s Global Innovation Fund to put on a master class in Nairobi at the Columbia Nairobi Global Center in Summer 2018.
+The theme for the 2018 master class was Sage Philosophy, and readings centered around the works of African philosophers influenced by the writings and research of Kenyan Philosopher Henry Odera Oruka – best remembered for seeking out local thinkers recognized as "wise" within their own communities, and documenting discussions with them so as to create an archive of Kenyan “Sage Philosophers” outside of academia.

 The Africa-based partners for this project were Dr. Murugi Ndirangu of the Columbia Global Center in Nairobi, as well as former students of Oruka’s, who had partly been engaged in the sage philosophy project themselves and were now faculty members in the Department of Philosophy at the University of Nairobi.
 With their particular research and teaching profiles, as academics of a younger generation who had been studying with Oruka (and conducting research under his supervision), who had been teaching his work and writing research papers on it, and who had just edited a new volume on “Henry Odera Oruka in the 21st Century” (published in 2018, by the influential Washington D.C. based Research Council for Philosophy and Values), Dr. Oriare Nyarwath, Dr. Reginald Oduor and Dr. Francis Owakah were ideal collaborators for this project on the Kenya side.
 Kai Kresse, who has worked and published on Oruka’s works since early on in his career, had known them already since his encounters with Oruka in 1993 and 1995.
 On the basis of long-standing personal interactions, both sides agreed on the basic terms of collaboration.
 And thus in both New York and Nairobi, the guiding interest here, of re-visiting, re-thinking, and possibly reviving sage philosophy research initiatives (in adapted and strengthened forms), as part of a critical and dialogical trans-regional collaborative engagement, was a major leitmotif to invest and participate in the project.